Phlebotomists collect blood samples and units for laboratory tests, transfusions, donations, or research.

 NCCRS Credits: 5

-Prerequisite: Must be 18 years or older, speak, read, write English at 12th grade US high school level.
+Prerequisites: Must be 18 years or older, speak, read, write English at 12th grade US high school level.
 A reading comprehension test will be given on the first night of class.
 Additionally, a background check may be required for any externships and licensing, certification, or registration with the CDPH.
 Per the requirements of our clinical site partners, all Phlebotomist students are required to show proof of Covid-19 vaccination(s) prior to beginning any externship.
 No exceptions will be made.

 A background check may be required for externships, clinicals and licensing, certification or registration with the appropriate governing board.